diegoulloao/funky-issue/README.md

 # Funk issue
 Repository provided in order to fix the https://github.com/RobertBroersma/funk/issues/1 bug.

+## Information
+This is a Next js web application.
+The issue is happening when changing between pages.

 ## Start the development server

 First, run the command: